jpmorganchase/onyx-ssi-sdk/README.md

 For examples of how to use the SDK, check out our [onyx-ssi-sdk-examples repo](https://github.com/jpmorganchase/onyx-ssi-sdk-examples)

-Below code shows the Issuance, Claiming, and Verification of W3C Credential/Presentation.
+Below code shows the VC Creation, VP Presentation and Verification of W3C Credential/Presentation.

 ```shell